 Glazed Carrots & Pears with Maple and Bourbon

 Hello bubbly maple bourbon glazed carrots and pears!
 This dish comes together in about 40 minutes, and you just need a sheet pan to make it!
 Although we use bourbon in this dish, you can omit that, and just add some extra maple.
 The alcohol will cook off, so no worries!
+And if you want it vegan, use plant based butter.

 We love to use both rainbow carrots and rainbow pears!
 This dish can be modified by trading out the pears for apples, and add rosemary instead of thyme.
 If you don’t want it as sweet, use butter, with a mixture of garlic, and lemon.